JetBlue rolls out next-gen travel. Okta keeps the data safe and secure.

 “People talk about JetBlue’s crewmembers as key enablers for strategy,” he says, “but behind-the-scenes transactions happen inside and outside the JetBlue ecosystem.
 We are constantly looking to see where we can simplify those transactions.”

 While JetBlue leaders want to be seen as cutting-edge in their technological approach, they remain fixated on the customer’s perspective.
-Good solutions, they realize, can’t just streamline airport check-ins, strengthen security, and enable customers to handle many tasks themselves.
-They must also help crewmembers interact with customers in more personal and meaningful— more human—ways.
+Good solutions, they realise, can’t just streamline airport check-ins, strengthen security, and enable customers to handle many tasks themselves..
+They must also help crewmembers interact with customers in more personal and meaningful—more human—ways.

 A complex identity use case